 The personal injury attorneys at Rosenfeld Injury Lawyers handle medical negligence cases and can serve as your legal advocates.

-Call our birth injury lawyers today at (888) 424-5757 (toll-free phone call) or use the contact form to schedule a free case evaluation to discuss your family's legal rights concerning your baby's preventable birth trauma.
+Call our birth injury lawyers today at (888) 424-5757 (toll-free phone call) or use the contact form to schedule a free case evaluation to discuss your family’s legal rights concerning your potential neonatal stroke birth injury lawsuit.
 Let us review your confidential or sensitive information and seek justice on your behalf.

 A neonatal stroke occurs whenever blood flow to an unborn child’s brain is restricted or blocked, and the resulting trauma can cause permanent brain damage.
 In general, a neonatal stroke results when the blood supply is cut off to the brain.
 Both an ischemic stroke and a hemorrhagic stroke can be the result of medical negligence.